-In response to COVID-19, many services have stepped in to help musicians make money by monetizing music live streams.
+In response to COVID-19, and even now after we’ve made it through the thick of it, many services have stepped in to help musicians make money by monetizing music live streams.
 Here is a rundown of some tools you can start using across social channels to make money with live streams.

 Tips And Donations Are Great But Selling Merch, Bundles & VIP Experiences = Better!